kyle j soble

 Can a general or specific power of attorney be revoked?
 A specific or general power of attorney can be terminated by any one of the following:

-Mental incapacity of the person granting the power of attorney, unless the document specifically states otherwise.
+Mental incapacity of the person granting the power of attorney, unless the document is an enduring power of attorney or it specifically states otherwise,

 Incapacity of the person acting as power of attorney.